smaswin21/migration_analysis/README.md

 We also draw inspiration from various sources and references throughout the development process, contributing to the creativity and effectiveness of our project.

+## Resources

+## Support

+[Provide contact information or links to support channels where users can seek help or report issues related to your project.]

+## About the Author

+[Provide a brief bio or introduction about yourself, including your role in developing the project and any relevant background or expertise.]

+## Roadmap

+[Outline any future plans, enhancements, or features planned for your project.
+Invite users to contribute ideas or feedback to help shape the project's roadmap.]

 ## References

 TRT World.
 (2023).
 Numbers in migration: Where the world stands in 2023.
 Retrieved from https://www.trtworld.com/discrimination/numbers-in-migration-where-the-world-stands-in-2023-16291722